-Bone and Cartilage are the two specialized forms of connective tissues which are composed of cells embedded within an extracellular matrix.
-Both bone and cartilage play an important role in protecting the internal organs of our body, providing support and surfaces for the muscle attachment.
+Bone and cartilage are two specialized forms of connective tissues which are composed of cells embedded within an extracellular matrix.
+Both bone and cartilage play an important role in protecting the internal organs of our body, providing structural support and surfaces for muscle attachment.

 It is a highly rigid connective tissue that forms the skeleton of vertebrates.
 They are the type of tissues which comprises of blood vessels and cells.
-Overall a newborn baby will have around 300 bones; by the time the baby becomes an adult, only 206 bones would remain, as a result of bones being fused together.
+A newborn baby will have around 300 bones; by the time the baby becomes an adult, only 206 bones would remain, as a result of bones being fused together.

 - To serve as storage for minerals.

 - To provide structural support.

-- Protect the internal organs of the body.
+- To protect the internal organs of the body.

 - Hyaline cartilage: It serves as a shock absorber and allows the smooth movement of the bones at joints.
 They are mainly found in the nose, respiratory tract and joints